videosdk-live/videosdk-rtc-javascript-sdk-example/README.md

 ## What is it?

-This code sample demonstrates a one-to-one and group video call application built with [Video SDK RTC Javascript SDK](https://docs.videosdk.live/docs/realtime-communication/sdk-reference/javascript-sdk/setup), [Video SDK RTC JS SDK](https://docs.videosdk.live/docs/realtime-communication/sdk-reference/javascript-sdk/setup)
+This code sample demonstrates a one-to-one and group video call application built with [Video SDK RTC Javascript SDK](https://docs.videosdk.live/docs/guide/video-and-audio-calling-api-sdk/getting-started)

 - Built for serverless video calling experience.
 - Scale it upto 5,000 participants with low code.